MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 - There doesn't seem to be a direct equivalent to Spring's DI, which seems a bit inconvenient.
 - HTML templates: `django.shortcuts.render(request, path_to_template, **kwargs)` + modify `TEMPLATES[DIRS]` in `settings.py` OR after initialising an app + adding templates for it, add it in `settings.py INSTALLED_APPS` variable.
 - Template filters = for small aesthetic transformations on variables we display.
+- Django DTL and tags: url (for redirections, can use the identifiers in urls.py), for, if.